AdnanHodzic/auto-cpufreq/README.md

 3. System-wide configuration: `/etc/auto-cpufreq.conf`

 #### Example config file contents

+Configured to run in performance mode when connected to a power source and never drop below 2 GHz.
+When running on battery, all settings will be configured automatically by auto-cpufreq based on all above mentioned criteria.

 ```python
 # settings for when connected to a power source
 [charger]